-Amplitude Modulation is an electronic communication systems technique wherein the baseband signal is superimposed with the amplitude of the carrier wave i.e. the amplitude of the carrier wave is varying with proportion to the base waveform being transmitted.
+Amplitude Modulation, or AM as it is often called is an electronic communication systems technique wherein the baseband signal is superimposed with the amplitude of the carrier wave i.e. the amplitude of the carrier wave varies with proportion to the base waveform that is being transmitted.
 Amplitude Modulation has been in use since the earliest days of radio technology.

 What is Amplitude Modulation (AM)?

 When an amplitude modulated signal is created, the amplitude of the created signal represents the original baseband signal to be transmitted.
 This amplitude forms an envelope over the underlying high-frequency carrier wave.
 Here, the overall envelope of the carrier is modulated to carry the audio signal.
 AM is the simplest way of modulating a signal.
 In short, amplitude modulation is defined as:

 The modulation in which the amplitude of the carrier wave is varied in accordance with some characteristic of the modulating signal.

 The first recorded instance of amplitude modulation of the baseband wave harks back to 1901 when a Canadian man Reginald Fessenden used a continuous spark transmission to create the first amplitude modulation ever.
 Into this continuous spark transmission, he puts a carbon microphone in the antenna lead.
 The sound waves impacting on the microphone varied its resistances and this, in turn, varied the intensity of the transmission.

 Though the accuracy and the signal-to-noise ratio in this earlier method of transmission were very low, with the advent of a continuous sine wave generator, the audio quality was greatly improved.
 This led to Amplitude modulated waves becoming the standard for voice transmission.

 - Am is the amplitude of the modulating signal

 - Ac is the amplitude of the carrier signal

 - fm is the frequency of the modulating signal